tremblaythibaultl/ketcoin/README.md

 ketcoin is a toy blockchain prototype based on a post-quantum cryptosystem developed as a project to better understand the inner workings of blockchain systems, peer-to-peer communication and post-quantum cryptography.
-This project was realised within the frame of the course IFT4055 and a written report can be found [here](https://github.com/tremblaythibaultl/IFT4055/blob/main/rapport.pdf).
+This project was realized within the frame of the course [IFT4055](https://admission.umontreal.ca/cours-et-horaires/cours/ift-4055/) and a written report can be found [here](https://github.com/tremblaythibaultl/IFT4055/blob/main/rapport.pdf).

 This project is authored by Louis Tremblay Thibault and distributed under the MIT license.